Statistics that challenge the single parent stereotype:

 Single mums v. single dads

 Looking at the single parent statistics to see the gender breakdown of single parents shows us that the vast majority are single mums.
-Over 85% of us are women, with 13.5% of single parent households headed by single fathers.
+Today, around 90% of us are women, with around 10% of single parent households headed by single fathers, says single parent charity Gingerbread.
 Interestingly, figures show that single father households tend to be smaller, and are also more likely to have both dependent and non-dependent children in them.
 Meanwhile, single mother headed households are more likely to have dependent children (i.e. children of 16 years and under or aged 16-18 and in full time education).
 This may reflect a tendency for young children to remain with their mothers following a separation, whilst children are increasingly likely to live with their fathers as they become older.
 Although for all ages, mothers tend to make up the bulk of main carers within single parent families.

 Some of the single parent statistics might surprise you if you’ve been exposed to the tabloid claims.
 Only around 1% of single parents are teenagers.
-The average age for a single parent is 38 years, so we aren’t all young, foolish girls as the media likes to claim.
+The average age for a single parent is 39 years in 2019 (38 for single mums and 45 for single dads), so we aren’t all young, foolish girls as the media likes to claim.
 That age looks set to rise too as the single parent statistics show that women over forty-five who are having a child and not registering a father on the birth certificate has doubled since 2006.

 Single parents over time